FREQUENTLY ASKED QUESTIONS

 Certified Translators are qualified members of regulatory orders and have taken an oath to provide true and faithful translations.
 Having your documents translated by a Certified Translator guarantees the quality and veracity of your translation.
 Most educational institutions and government agencies recognize and require certified translations.

-Loretta Murphy Translations provides the translations of various written documents from Portuguese and Spanish to English.
+Loretta Murphy Translations provides the translations of various written documents in Portuguese, French, Spanish and English.

 For a full list of documents please see our Services.